LilyLoveLife/autoplay-bgm/README.md

 Autoplay background music for h5.

  ## scope
-It autoplays when user touch the screen.
+It autoplays when user touches the screen.
-<br>For WeiXin on ios, it can autoplay bgm without any touch.
+<br>For WeiXin on ios, it would autoplay bgm without any touch.

  ## How to use it in your project